esacteksab/fabric4pelican/README.rst

 ----
 I've always wanted to use Fabric, but I'll admit it is often easier to knock out a quick/dirty bash script and be on my way.
-The problem with this is I often have to resort back to `history` and `grep` to find what I did.
+The problem with this is I often have to resort back to \`history\` to find what I did.
 This takes away some of the common tasks when trying to write a new blog post.
 This was also an opportunity for me to gain exposure to Fabric.
 I could have also extended the MakeFile that exists.